 Recognizing that school music and speech programs have a community commitment that extends beyond the confines of strictly school events, and recognizing also there are events that extend beyond the desire or intent of the OSSAA to administer, the Executive Committee of the Oklahoma Secondary School Activities Association, acting under the authority granted in the constitution, sets forth the following regulations and recommendations for governing the participation of its member schools in events sponsored by agencies or schools other than this association during the academic year.
 NOTE: Sanctioning does not imply the event is free from conflict of dates with other sanctioned events.
-Music events should not conflict with music, speech should not conflict with speech, etc.
+Music events should not conflict with speech, etc.